 This chapter is dedicated to PhoenixRise87, as a small way to show my gratitude for everything you do to support me, including helping run our little Discord community, Panic at the Discord!

-The stack of books on the edge of Salazar’s desk teetered, then thumped to the floor.
+The stack of books on the edge of Salazar’s desk teetered and thumped to the floor.

 ‘Be careful with those!’
 Salazar scowled.
 ‘They’re old books!
 You have to treat old things with care.’